To our valued Glen Street Theatre community,

 The Federal Government has taken these measures in an attempt to encourage more effective social distancing to manage the spread of COVID-19 in Australia.

 We will continue to follow this advice closely and will advise you of any future changes.

 Immediate performance cancellations:

-The following performances have now been confirmed as cancelled:
+The following performances have been cancelled: